phawk/rails-deploy/readme.md

 - SSH into the server as root and ensure that is working from your local machine.

 ## Usage

+For each server you want to setup clone this repo.
+This allows you to keep the configuration around and deploy again at any time, or deploy multiple servers for some horizontal scailing (in this instance you will need a shared database server).

 ```sh
 # Copy the example vars file over to vars/all.yml